Blog Kung Fu

 However, simply copying and pasting guest posts or press releases willy-nilly into your blog – as a writer – is generally an appalling idea.
 Sure, we’ve all done it, but nowadays, with the demand for high quality content to a huge plethora of devices growing daily?
 Your blog will not get taken seriously.

-9) You don’t act & react to your readership
+8) You don’t act and react to your audience

 This one is obvious and relates to engagement (see number 2).